 Digital watermarks for effective recycling of plastic packaging.

 We have been closely following this trend since our first attempts at digital watermarking for smart packaging.
-We ourselves were involved in the early implementations of the NETTO brand discount with the Digimarc and various design projects.
+We ourselves were involved in the early implementation of the NETTO brand discounter with the Digimarc and have supervised various design projects.
 However, the full potential of the idea only unfolds in the network – along the entire value chain.
-With the so-called “HolyGrail 2.0” (or 3.0 or 4.0), a technology that will make a decisive contribution to the circular economy will already be ready for series production “tomorrow”.
+With the so-called “HolyGrail 2.0” (or 3.0 or 4.0), a technology that could make a decisive contribution to the circular economy has become ready for series production for the “tomorrow”.

 Digital watermarks for effective packaging recycling